-Most adult women in their prime childbearing years have periods on a fairly regular basis, usually about every 28 days.
-But life events, including stressful situations and significant illnesses, can sometimes disrupt this regularity and cause your periods to occur earlier than expected.
-Your method of birth control and certain gynecologic or medical conditions might also cause an early period.
-Contact your doctor if you experience early periods frequently, or if your bleeding is excessive or accompanied by significant pain.
+Most women in the middle of their child-bearing years have periods that occur on a fairly regular basis, usually about every 28 days.
+But life events, including stressful situations, can sometimes disrupt this regularity and cause your periods to occur earlier than expected.
+Your method of birth control and certain gynecologic or medical conditions may also cause an early period.
+Contact your doctor if you have early periods on a frequent basis or if your bleeding is excessive or accompanied by significant pain.

 Age and Life Events

-Birth control pills can cause a period to arrive earlier than usual, especially if you forgot to take 1 or more pills.
-IUDs are another possible cause of early periods, due to irregular menstrual bleeding.
-If you've taken an emergency contraceptive containing levonorgestrel (Ella, Next Choice, Plan B), you might experience a change in your next period.
-An article published in the August 2006 issue of "Contraception" found that about 15 percent of women with regular menstrual cycles who took levonorgestrel for emergency contraception experienced spotting and an early or late period in the cycle following taking the medication.
+Birth control pills can cause a period to arrive earlier than usual, especially if you forget to take 1 or more pills.
+IUDs are another possible cause of early periods.
+If you've taken the emergency contraceptive "morning-after" pill known as levonorgestrel (Plan B One Step or Next Choice), you might experience a change in your next period.
+An article published in the August 2006 issue of "Contraception" found that about 15 percent of women with regular menstrual cycles who took the drug experienced some spotting and either early or late periods in the cycle immediately afterwards.

-It's possible to misinterpret other causes of vaginal bleeding as an early period.
-For example, if you have become pregnant since your last period, you might experience bleeding before your next expected cycle as the embryo implants into your uterus.
-This type of bleeding -- called implantation bleeding -- is lighter than a normal period.
-Uncommonly, an infection or cancer might cause a bloody discharge.
-Although this discharge can appear any time, it may be noticed at a time when it is misinterpreted as an early period.
+It's also possible that you might misinterpret other causes of bleeding as an early period.
+For example, if you have become pregnant since your last period, you might have some bleeding before your normal period as the embryo implants into your uterus.
+This type of bleeding -- called implantation bleeding -- produces less blood than a normal period.
+Rarely, an infection or cancer might cause a bloody discharge.
+Although this discharge can appear at any time, it may be noticed at a time when it is misinterpreted as an early period.

-If your period comes early once in a while, this is likely a normal occurrence and generally not a cause for concern.
-But if you frequently have early periods or experience other symptoms -- such as pain, heavy bleeding or unusual vaginal discharge -- see your doctor as soon as possible.
-Tracking your menstrual cycles with a calendar or an app will help determine whether a period is early and may show patterns that could help your doctor identify the cause.
+If your period comes early once in a while, this is likely a normal occurrence and not a cause for concern.
+But if you frequently have early periods or if you experience other symptoms, such as pain or heavy bleeding, contact your doctor.
+Keeping a diary or other record of your periods will help determine whether a period is early and may show patterns that help your doctor identify the cause.